techa/game-of-life/README.md

 # [Game of Life](https://techa.github.io/game-of-life/)
-> Game of Life playground
+> Game of Life playground.
+Not only Conway's Life.

 ## Feature
 * [Rules](https://conwaylife.com/wiki/Rulestring) can be changed.